Moddable-OpenSource/moddable/documentation/devices/zephyr.md

 # Using the Moddable SDK with Zephyr

-Copyright 2026 Moddable Tech, Inc.<BR>
+Copyright 2025-2026 Moddable Tech, Inc.<BR>
-Updated: January 13, 2026
+Updated: January 16, 2026

-This document is a guide to building Moddable apps with the Zephyr SDK.
+This document is a guide to building Moddable apps with the [Zephyr Project SDK](https://github.com/zephyrproject-rtos/zephyr/).

 ## Table of Contents